Child Neurology Division

 Division faculty conduct a variety of neurologic bench/basic research and clinical studies, including clinical trials.
 Current studies are focused in five areas: metabolic disorders of the nervous system, neuromuscular disease clinical trials, anti-epileptic drug trials, clinical trials in pediatric stroke, and clinical studies in the autism spectrum.
 Research funding from a variety of sources, including the NIH, exceeded $400,000 in 2009.
 Faculty present results of their work at many national and international meetings and publish articles in peer-reviewed journals.

-Pediatric Neurology Training residents complete two years of pediatric residency before entering the program.
+Child Neurology residents complete two years of pediatric residency before entering the program.
 The three-year PN training includes one year of Adult Neurology.
 The Department of Pediatrics offers medical students an opportunity for five years of training so that they can complete both their Pediatric and PN training at UT Southwestern.
 There are nine PN residents, three per year.
 In 2009, the PN Training Program under the direction of Rana Said, M.D., achieved full accreditation from the ABPN for five years, a rare and excellent tribute to the hard work of all involved in the program.

 Neurodevelopmental Disabilities (NDD) is both a four-year as well as an integrated six-year residency.
 The ACGME-accredited program is available under the direction of Patricia Evans, M.D.
 One candidate is accepted annually, and graduates are eligible then to sit for boards in pediatrics; both adult and pediatric neurology; as well as the ACGME-recognized subspecialty board of neurodevelopmental disabilities.